hybian/Wireless-Routing-Exploration/README.md

   6. Follow from step viii in the Instant Contiki setup guide.

 <br><br>
-<b>Note from Omar:</b>
+**Note from Omar:**
 >  I've tried Instant Contiki and does a good job of being a quick way to get started, but the reason this method isn't my first choice is because it doesn't work out of the box even when following Contiki-NG's own getting started instructions -- which doesn't quite make this method as instant as you'd like it to be.
-While I was able to resolve the issues that made it not work for my purposes, I was concerned about running into issues later so I opted for building Contiki manually so I know exactly what went into the set-up process.
+While I was able to resolve the issues that made it not work for my purposes, I was concerned about running into issues later so I opted for building Contiki manually so I know exactly what went into the set-up process. <br>**Update:** No longer recommending Manual Contiki.
+For some reason perhaps related to using Ubuntu 18.04, how msp430-gcc is configured, or something else, some example programs in contiki end up using all of the ROM space on the Tmote Sky platform.
+On Instant Contiki this doesn't happen and the programs we've tried can be successfully compiled and programmed onto the sky platform.